Mrs. Mascarette, 6th Grade Counselor

 School counselors are vital members of the education team that delivers a comprehensive school counseling program that focuses on career, emotional/social, and academic developmental needs of each student in the school.
 School counselors collaborate with other administrators, teachers, parents, and community members to enhance student achievement to ensure students become productive, well-adjusted adults of tomorrow.

-School counselors are advocates for all students and work with individuals to access resources to help the students and their families in his or her specific school community.
-Each school will look different; therefore, school counselors develop his or her program based on the specific needs of that school.
+School counselors are advocates for all students and work with individuals to access resources to help the students and their families in their specific school community.
+Each school will look different.
+Therefore, school counselors develop his or her program based on the specific needs of that school.

-- Classroom lessons: address important preventative and developmental topics, which cover social/emotional, career exploration, academics areas, and personal body safety
+- Classroom lessons: address important preventative and developmental topics, which cover social/emotional, career exploration, academic areas, and personal body safety

 - Small groups: provide additional learning experiences by giving students the opportunity to build relationships, practice new skills, and learn with the support of other group members

 - Individual counseling: offered on a short-term basis for a variety of student concerns